dd32/td-gh-ex/readme.txt

 Adding images to slider
 -------------------------------------------
 A post category called "Featured" and with the slug "featured" will have to be added to your post categories.
 The slider will pick up the latest 3 posts from this category and the image if you have set a featured image.
-Image sizes should be at least 960px width but will look best at a 4:1 width-to-height ratio, and at least 500px tall.
+Image sizes should be at least 960px width but will look best at a 4:1 width-to-height ratio, and at least 500px height.

 Font